Daily Almanac for

-Synonyms for carry
+Synonyms of carry

 Noun

-1. carry, transportation, transfer, transferral, conveyance
+1. carry, transportation, transport, transfer, transferral, conveyance

 usage: the act of carrying something